elizabethnwilson/PyDiffeomorph/README.md

 The original project's license is provided in [this attribution file](ATTRIBUTION).
 This project is also released under the MIT License.

+## Attribution
+Seeing as this project is intended to be used in research, if you use this project in your study _please attribute me_ (and of course, the original study).
+If you use this project, either for research or not, I would love to hear from you!
+You can reach me at the email on my GitHub profile.

+If you want to use my code in your project, don't hesitate to reach out to me!
+Or, you can simply follow the license.
+I would be more than happy to contribute to any projects interested in this algorithm.

 ## Installation
 ### Windows
 Go to this project's [release page](https://github.com/elizabethnwilson/PyDiffeomorph/releases/latest) and download PyDiffeomorph.exe.
 The other file (PyDiffeomorph) will not run on your machine.
 Once you have downloaded the file, you can run it like any other program.